alpine-robot/.github/profile/README.md

 ## Hi there 👋

 Welcome to the GitHub organization of **Alpine Robot**, where we develop innovative robotic solutions for extreme environments.
-The ALPINE robot is supporte by the project "ALPINE: Robot intelligente e autonomo per operazioni in ambienti montani" funded by the VRT foundation.
+The ALPINE robot is supported by the project "ALPINE: Robot intelligente e autonomo per operazioni in ambienti montani" funded by the VRT foundation.

 ---
 ### 🧗‍♂️ Project ALPINE